-I'm doing the MA and I am thinking of converting to the PhD.
+I’m enrolled in the Master of Arts (Thesis Only) and I am thinking of converting to the PhD.
 Should I take the PhD Coursework?

 Yes, you will need to successfully complete the PhD Coursework Component before your conversion can be considered and approved.
 Essentially, you will need to follow the PhD milestone and candidature requirements.

-I am enrolled in the MA-ASST (Advanced Seminar and Shorter Thesis).
+I am enrolled in the Master of Arts (Advanced Seminar and Shorter Thesis).
 Do I still have an option of converting to the PhD?

 Why are the required grades for the Workshop different from those for Electives?

-The minimum required grade for the Workshop component is H2A, but Pass (50%) for the Electives.
-Our thinking here is that we do not want to discourage you from exploring unfamiliar fields in your Electives, but you should feel free to tackle something new without fear that you would be penalised if your work was at a lesser standard than usual.
+The minimum required grade for the Workshop component is H2A(75%), but Pass (50%) for the Electives.
+This is because we want to encourage you to explore unfamiliar fields in your Electives, and you should feel free to tackle something new without fear that you would be penalised if your grades were impacted by challenging yourself with a new area.

 What happens if I don’t get the required grades in the Workshop and Electives?

 Your Advisory Committee will, at Confirmation, be making an assessment of the grades achieved in your PhD Coursework.
 Written work in the Workshop will have been double-marked by both the Workshop coordinator and your principal supervisor.
-Not meeting the required minimum expectations is a firm indication that you should not be confirmed in your PhD candidature.
+Not meeting the required minimum expectations is a firm indication that you may not be ready to be confirmed in your PhD candidature.
 In this case, there would be an option to convert your candidature to an MA degree.

 If the problem lies with a poor mark in one Elective, you should discuss with your supervisor taking a third Elective — the requirement with Electives is to have completed two at the required minimum level.